-10166.
-Notwithstanding that a bid contains a condition that a certain amount of the bid shall be paid to an agent or broker by the personal representative, only such compensation as is proper under this article shall be allowed.
+§ 10166.
+Condition of bid that certain amount of bid be paid to agent or broker this article shall be allowed.
 Acceptance of the bid by the court binds the bidder even though the compensation allowed by the court is less than that specified by the condition.